-Robert Kimmel Smith was born in Brooklyn, New York, in 1930 and as a young man, hoped to become a doctor.
-After college, he served in the army and later married, having two children.
-In addition to the many children's books, adult books, plays and television scripts he has written, he has worked as copywriter at an ad agency, and was a partner and creative director at another.
+Robert Kimmel Smith was born in Brooklyn, New York in 1930, and as a young man, hoped to become a doctor.
+After college, he served in the army and later married and had two children.
+In addition to the many children's books, adult books, plays and television scripts he has written, he has worked as copywriter at an ad agency and was a partner and creative director at another.

 Suggested Answers to Literature Circle Questions

 - List all the sweets Henry eats on the Friday morning he gets chocolate fever.

 Chocolate Cake, Cocoa-crispy cereal with chocolate syrup in the milk, A glass of chocolate milk, Chocolate cookies. (pp. 15–16)

 - Why does Henry tell the gang of boys in the schoolyard that he has Chocolate Fever?
 Why does he want them to be scared of catching it?

 Henry thinks if he can convince the gang that Chocolate Fever is contagious, they'll keep away and stop harassing him. (p.
 52)